TrustTheVote-Project/VoteTrackerPlus/docs/tech-details/voter-receipt-details.md

 ## 3.4) Server side sequence: per contest example

-This is always on the master branch.
+This is always on the main branch.

 ```bash
 $ git pull